micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 3. In Micro-Manager, create a new hardware configuration.
 In the Hardware Configuration Wizard select `PyDevice->PyHub` from the list of devices and `Add` the device.

-4. There is no need to set the `PythonEnvironment` or `ScriptPath` properties .
+4. There is no need to set the `PythonEnvironment` or `ScriptPath` properties.
 Instead, just press `Ok` to get a file browser dialog.
 Select the `hello_device.py` script you just created.
 This will execute the script and import all objects in the `devices` dictionary into Micro-Manager.
 You will now see a list of the objects that were successfully recognized, similar to the following screen:

 ![camera_selection_screen](docs/camera_selection_screen.png)